openiec/openiec/docs/coherent.md

 - Composition: Ni-20at.%Al
 - TDB file: [NiAlHuang1999.tdb](./demo/NiAlHuang1999.tdb)

-Import necessary modules from the `pycalphad`, and `openiec`. `Database` is a class in `pycalphad` designed to input/output information from `TDB` file. `SigmaCoherent` is a class in `openiec` to construct symbolic expression of interfacial energy for coherent phase.
+Import necessary modules from the `pycalphad` and `openiec`. `Database` is a class in `pycalphad` designed to input/output information from `TDB` file. `SigmaCoherent` is a function in `openiec` to construct symbolic expression of interfacial energy for coherent phase.

 ```python
 from pycalphad import Database